 —Phonology, the system of speech sounds used in a given context.

 —Semantics, the meaning constructs of words and sentences.

 —Syntax, the structure of permissible and meaningful sentences.

 —Pragmatics, the real-world use of language and other speech-related actions.

 —Sociolinguistics, the variation of language based on sociological factors.

 —Fieldwork, notes or reports from living in a community speaking a foreign language.

 —Forensics, the role of language in the creating of and carrying out the law.

 We are always accepting submissions.
 Papers on any language are welcome, including cross-linguistic studies, but papers must be written in English.

-To maintain a high standard of quality, our staff includes both editors and graphic designers.
+To obtain a high standard of quality, our staff includes both editors and graphic designers.
 We extend an open invitation for new staff members.